cockroachdb/docs/install-cockroachdb.md

 <div id="download-the-binary-windows" class="install-option">
 <h2>Download the Binary</h2>

-{{site.data.alerts.callout_info}}Native CockroachDB on Windows requires Windows 8 or higher, is experimental, and has not been extensively tested by Cockroach Labs.
-This prebuilt binary is provided as a convenience for local development and experimentation; production deployments of CockroachDB on Windows are strongly discouraged. {{site.data.alerts.end}}
+{{site.data.alerts.callout_danger}}<strong>Native CockroachDB on Windows requires Windows 8 or higher</strong>, is experimental, and has not been extensively tested by Cockroach Labs.
+This prebuilt binary is provided as a convenience for local development and experimentation; production deployments of CockroachDB on Windows are strongly discouraged.{{site.data.alerts.end}}

 <ol>
   <li>